coderholic/pyradio/README.md

 ## Cleaning up

-**PyRadio** will uninstall all previously installed versions when updated (using the **-U** command line parameter), so no extra steps are needed any more to house keep your system.
+**PyRadio** will uninstall all previously installed versions when updated (using the **-U** command line option), so no extra steps are needed any more to house keep your system.

 ## Debug mode